JeffW12345/English-Draughts-Using-Spring-Boot/TO DO.md

 # TO BE DELETED ONCE PROJECT GOES LIVE

+When new game accepted after previous game, reset GUIs.

 Check encapsulation as tight as possible.

 Write messages in GuiMessageController to cater for a change of turn or the current turn being ongoing